ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 ![](./img/console-login.png)

-* Click on `Login` usinig the pre-filled userid and password as shown below.
+* Click on `Login` using the pre-filled userid and password as shown below.

 ![](./img/console-login1.png)

 * Next, to get the login token required for the Secret, click on drop down arrow next to userid `admin` at the top right corner as shown below and select `Copy Login Command`.

+This will take you to the log in page with a couple of login options.
+Select htpasswd option to login to OpenShift and Click on on Login as shown previously

 ![](./img/login-token.png)

-This will open up a new brower page with a link to `Display Token` as shown below.
+This will open up a new browser page with a link to `Display Token` as shown below.

 ![](./img/login-token1.png)